oracle/cloudtestdrive/AppDev/cloud-native/Kubernetes/Kubernetes-labs.md

 If you only want to do the **Kubernetes** labs and have not done the **Helidon** and **Docker** modules you need to perform some [initial steps to setup your tenancy](../ManualSetup/KubernetesSetup.md) to prepare your environment.

+## Cloud shell and setup

+You will be using the OCI Cloud Shell to execute commands and scripts during these labs.

+You need to follow the [cloud shell setup instructions](../setup/cloud-shell-setup.md) to download the scripts and template files into the cloud shell before you continue with the labs.

 ## Basic Kubernetes - Setting up your cluster and running your services